erictolson/multiplication-tables/README.md

 In this simple multiplication practice app, the user is prompted to select a times table, the amount of questions they would like to be aksed, and if they want to take a quiz or study for that particualar times table.

-This project follows the guidelines <a href="https://www.hackingwithswift.com/guide/ios-swiftui/3/3/challenge" target="_blank">here</a>
-, from Paul Hudson's "100 Days of Swift UI" tutorial program.
+This project follows the brief <a href="https://www.hackingwithswift.com/guide/ios-swiftui/3/3/challenge" target="_blank">here</a>, from Paul Hudson's "100 Days of Swift UI" tutorial program.

 Please see the below video of the app run on an iPhone 14 Pro simulator.